MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 :::moniker range="azure-devops-2019"

 > [!IMPORTANT]
 > The YAML pipeline editor was introduced in Azure DevOps Server 2019 Update 1.
-If you are using Azure DevOps Server 2019 RTW you can edit your YAML using the text editor of your choice and check it into your pipeline's repository.
+If you are using Azure DevOps Server 2019 RTW, the YAML pipeline editor described in this article is not available, but you can edit your YAML using the text editor of your choice and check it into your pipeline's repository.

 :::moniker-end
 ## Edit a YAML pipeline